ctglab/miXer/README.md

 - **CentromerePosition_hgVersion.txt**: Containing the coordinates of the centromeres for the considered human genome assembly.
 - **ChromosomeCoordinate_hgVersion.txt**: Containing the coordinates of chromosomes.
 - **Gap_hgVersion.txt**: Containing gap annotations.
-- **mappability_track_hgVersion.bw**: Required in order to annotate each target region with their average mappability.
+- **mappability_track_hgVersion.bw**: Encodes genome-wide mappability.

+The BigWig files encode genome-wide mappability for hg19 and hg38 assemblies and are required in order to annotate each target region.
+They were produced with the GEM mapper (Derrien et al., 2012) from the GEM suite (https://gemlibrary.sourceforge.net/), using 100 bp sliding windows and allowing up to two mismatches.

 #### miXer-specific support
 - **GRC_pseudoautosomal_regions_hgVersion.gz**: Annotation track contraining PAR regions